hoeggsoftware/dataweave-pq/README.md

-# Functional Priority Queues and Related Data Structures
+# Priority Queues and Related Data Structures

 This is an open source dataweave library to provide some useful data structures for computation in dataweave, including an efficient priority queue.